 History/Political Science 232.
 Issues in American Foreign Policy.
-(W)

-Examines the dominant themes in American foreign policy from the post-WWII period.
-Considers theo consequences of the end of the Cold War for American foreign policy and examines specific policy issues facing the U.S. at the beginning of the twenty-first century such as terrorism, nation building, and humanitarian efforts.
+Examines the dominant themes in American foreign policy.
+Considers the consequences of the end of the Cold War for American foreign policy and examines specific policy issues facing the U.S. at the beginning of the twenty-first century.
 Prerequisite: Political Science 101, History 117, or instructor permission.
 3 Credits.